-- (1) "Alternative Contracting Methods" means innovative Procurement techniques for procuring or performing Public Improvement Contracts, utilizing processes other than the traditional method of Design-Bid-Build (with Award based solely on price, in which a final design is issued with formal Bid documents, construction services are obtained by sealed Bid Awarded to the lowest Responsive, Responsible Bidder, and the project is built in accordance with those documents).
+(1) "Alternative Contracting Methods" means innovative Procurement techniques for procuring or performing Public Improvement Contracts, utilizing processes other than the traditional method of Design-Bid-Build (with Award based solely on price, in which a final design is issued with formal Bid documents, construction services are obtained by sealed Bid Awarded to the lowest Responsive, Responsible Bidder, and the project is built in accordance with those documents).
 In industry practice, such methods commonly include variations of Design-Build contracting and CM/GC forms of contracting, which are specifically addressed in these 137-049-0600 to 137-049-0690 rules, as well as other developing techniques such as general "performance contracting" and "cost plus time" contracting (as more particularly described in ORS 279C.332(3)(b)(D)(iii)(I)) and "qualifications plus project approach" contracting (as more particularly described in ORS 279C.332(3)(b)(D)(iii)(II)).
-Procedural requirements are identified under these 137-049-0600 to 137-049-0690 rules, when a Contracting Agency uses an Alternative Contracting Method in a procurement that requires an exemption from competitive bidding under ORS 279C.335(2) or in an ESPC procurement that is excepted from competitive bidding under ORS 279.335(1). - (2) "Construction Manager/General Contractor (or "CM/GC")" has the meaning set forth in ORS 279C.332(2).
+Procedural requirements are identified under these 137-049-0600 to 137-049-0600 to 137-049-0690 rules, as well as other developing techniques these 137-049-0600 to 137-049-0690 rules approach" contracting (as more particularly described in ORS 279C.332(3)(b)(D)(iii)(II)).
+Procedural requirements are identified under these 137-049-0600 to 137-049-0690 rules, when a Contracting Agency uses an Alternative Contracting Method in a procurement that requires an exemption from competitive bidding under ORS 279C.335(1).

+(2) "Construction Manager/General Contractor (or "CM/GC")" has the meaning set forth in ORS 279C.332(2).

-- (3) "Construction Manager/General Contractor Method (or "CM/GC Method)" means the Alternative Method which involves a Contracting Agency's selection of a CM/GC to perform CM/GC Services for a project or projects. - (4) "Construction Manager/General Contractor Services (or CM/GC Services")" has the meaning set forth in ORS 279C.332(3). - (5) "Design-Build" means a form of Procurement that results in a Public Improvement Contract in which the construction Contractor also provides or obtains specified design services, participates on the project team with the Contracting Agency, and manages both design and construction.
-In this form of Contract, a single Person provides the Contracting Agency with all of the Personal Services and construction Work necessary to both design and construct the project. - (6) "Guaranteed Maximum Price (or "GMP")" has the meaning set forth in ORS 279C.332(4), pertaining to procurements for CM/GC Services.
+(3) "Construction Manager/General Contractor Method (or "CM/GC Method)" means the Alternative Method which involves a Contracting Agency's selection of a CM/GC to perform CM/GC Services for a project or projects.

+(4) "Construction Manager/General Contractor Services (or CM/GC Services")" has the meaning set forth in ORS 279C.332(3).

+(5) "Design-Build" means a form of Procurement that results in a Public Improvement Contract in which the construction Contractor also provides or obtains specified design services, participates on the project team with the Contracting Agency, and manages both design and construction.
+In this form of Contract, a single Person provides the Contracting Agency with all of the Personal Services and construction Work necessary to both design and construct the project.

+(6) "Guaranteed Maximum Price (or "GMP")" has the meaning set forth in ORS 279C.332(4), pertaining to procurements for CM/GC Services.
 For Alternative Contracting Methods other than the CM/GC Method, "Guaranteed Maximum Price" (or "GMP") means the total maximum price provided to the Contracting Agency by the Contractor and accepted by the Contracting Agency that includes all reimbursable costs and fees for completion of the Contract Work and any particularly identified contingency amounts, as defined by the Public Improvement Contract.